 Kosovo declared independence from Serbia in 2008.
-It is still only considered a “semi-recognized” state, as many nations refuse to accept its independence decree.
-But you sometimes hear from ethnic Serbs: Kosovo is Serbia!
+It is still only considered a “semi-recognized” state, as many states refuse to accept its independence decree.
+Still, you sometimes hear from ethnic Serbs: Kosovo is Serbia!

 When looking at just the demographics, it seems that Kosovo independence is only fair.
 The CIA world factbook declares that 92% of the entire population is of Albanian heritage.
 Only 1.5% of Kosovo’s population is Serbian.
 So, looking at only these numbers we would come to an obvious conclusion that Serbs are not dominate here, and should not be able to consider that territory as Serbian, if the constituents do not wish it to be.

 But how did Kosovo get to this situation?
 Why would I still state that Kosovo is Serbia?
 And what lessons can we learn from this ordeal?